ModelEarth/community/resources/censusreporter/README.md

 GOAL: Since Wazimap provides a Python 3 fork of Census Reporter, we're using it to modernize Census Reporter.
 Wazimap is used in Africa and India.

+Beforehand, contact CensusReporter.org to see if they will upgrade to our Python 3.0 version with environmentally-enabled IO widgets added.

 ### Mac Users

 [First, make Python3 default for Mac](virtualenv-troubleshooting.html)